Aliserag/Dometrics/README.md

 > _Doma means home, and Dometrics is the home of your domain metrics._
 > **Do metrics, Dometrics.**

+## 🚀 Startup Vision

+**We're building Dometrics to become the Bloomberg Terminal for tokenized domains.** This hackathon project is our MVP and proof of concept, but our vision extends far beyond.
+Post-hackathon, we plan to:

+- **Launch as a SaaS platform** with premium analytics and API access
+- **Integrate ML models** for advanced price prediction and portfolio optimization
+- **Build institutional-grade tools** for domain funds and large holders
+- **Create the industry standard** for domain valuation and risk assessment
+- **Partner with DeFi protocols** to enable domain-backed lending at scale

+Join us in revolutionizing how the world values and trades digital real estate.

+---

 AI-driven domain scoring and analytics for Doma Protocol tokenized domains.
 A client-heavy, thin-backend web app that scores domains on **Risk**, **Rarity**, **Momentum**, and **Forecast** using real-time on-chain data.

 ## ✨ Features